 IT’S the forgotten space in the automotive world.
 The mid-sized family sedan.
 It’s been overrun by SUVs and utes and larger family cars.
-But with the death of the Falcon and the shrinking of the Commodore, has the game changed?
+But with the death of the Falcon and the shrinking of the Commodore, can the Subaru Liberty offer an alternative.

 Sitting proudly in that mid-sized space is a stalwart of the fight for the attention of car buyers, offering a roomy interior, loads of tech and dare we say it, the 2018 Subaru Liberty 3.6R might just be bloody brilliant.